OWASP/wrongsecrets/README.md

 - Under Compiler -> Automatically build project is enabled, and
 - Under Advanced settings -> Allow auto-make to start even if developed application is currently running.

-You can also manually invoke: Build -> Recompile the file you just changed, this will also force a reload of the application.
+You can also manually invoke: Build -> Recompile the file you just changed, this will also force reloading of the application.

 ### How to add a Challenge